 As a tireless advocate of reducing our reliance on single-use plastics that contribute to marine debris, MK understands that even the smallest change in our collective behavior can have a big impact.
 “We should all be more conscious of our impact on our planet, environment and ocean ecosystems,” she espouses.

-Fueled with a passion for conservation and armed with more than 15 years of experience in marketing and brand management with Fortune 500 companies such as Procter & Gamble and Darden Restaurants, MK currently serves as Senior Director of Alumni Engagement and Annual Giving at Vanderbilt University’s Owen Graduate School of Management.
+Fueled with a passion for conservation and armed with more than 15 years of experience in marketing and brand management with Fortune 500 companies such as Procter & Gamble and Darden Restaurants, MK currently serves as Executive Director of Annual Giving for Vanderbilt University.
 She holds a bachelor’s degree in Advertising and an MBA from the University of Florida, as well as certificates in Nonprofit Management, Grant Proposal Writing, and Fundraising from Rollins College Edyth Bush Institute for Philanthropy & Nonprofit Leadership.
 Armed with such impressive credentials, MK brings invaluable talent and know-how to the PWF Board.

 Having already served as a PWF Board Member several years, MK expresses excitement about expanding the Board by bringing on new directors.
 “I hope that together we can create a Board that helps with the long-term sustainability of the organization, and I am so thankful to be able to volunteer my time with Pacific Whale Foundation.”